Ner0ls/HolyCrapForkIsBack/README.md

 * Risk of Rain 2 Modding Community: Love you guys, even if you kinda get pissed with my stupid questions <3

 ## Changelog
+**1.0.4**

+- Buffed Spoon, +0.02 Base Damage per stack, max stacks reduced to 50, so it stacks faster now.
+Also now it scales with 25% of player level (This is a buff, it mistakenly said on the description that it scaled with 30% of PL, in reality it scaled with 20% of PL).
+- Have fun digging holes I guess

 **1.0.3**

 - I forgot to rewrite Molten Fork's description lmao